stanleyrya/scriptable-word-cloud/README.md

 | --- | --- | --- |
 | Image | Image | `{ width: 200, height: 600 }` |

 The next sections will use the sample WordCloudWords object and a Width and Height of 250 each.
-Remember you can press any example row to get a working script example.
 Have fun!

 ## Flags!
 Now we get to the fun stuff.
 Here are some flags that you can pass in to modify the word cloud's behavior.
 When debug is set to true it will display the 'hitboxes' used in the placement algorithm for each word. it will also display the placement algorithm's path: